sktollman/ABC-1/README.md

 ## Figure 2

-`figure2.py` contains the code to reproduce Figure 2a or b.
+`experiments.py` contains the code to reproduce Figure 2 (as well as other figures).
 This runs traces against each protocol and optionally saves the utilization and delay results to a csv file.
-The `--skip` and `--skip-all-except` parameters allow the developer to reuse previous results for a given protocol to save time.
-For Figure 2a, use the `--uplink` parameter.
-For Figure 2b, use the `--downlink` parameter.
-To run an experiment that uses a varying downlink, use the `--bothlinks` parameter.
+The `--schemes` command-line parameter takes in a comma-separated list of protocols to run.
+If the option is not given, results for all protocols are generated.
+The `--figure` parameter takes a string in `1, 2a, 2b, 2c, 4` according to which figure we are running experiments for.
+Currently, we only support `2a, 2b, 2c`.

+For example, to generate ABC and Verus results for Figure 2a, run `python experiments.py --figure 2a --schemes abc verus`.

+The `--reuse-results` and `--run-full` parameters allow the developer to specify exactly which experiments to re-run, and which to only display results from given that a results file exists.
+For example, `python experiment.py --figure 2a --schemes abc sprout --reuse-results abc` will return Figure 2a results for ABC and Sprout, but will only fully re-run the experiment for Sprout, because ABC is skipped.
+Not specifying any of these commands will spur a fresh run of all the protocols given in `--schemes`.

+Lastly, the command-line parameter `--csv-out` allows you to specify a filename to which experiment results will be printed in csv format.
+This file is consumed by the plotting scripts described in the next section.

+### Generating Figure Plots

-`figure2_plot.py` takes a results file from `figure2.py` and creates a matplotlib graph with the same format as the figure from the original paper.
+`figure2_plot.py` takes a csv results file from `experiments.py` and creates a matplotlib graph with the same format as the figure from the original paper.
 These two scripts are separate because I [Sarah] could not get matplotlib running on the virtual machine I am using for mahimahi, so I am creating the csv on the machine and the graph on my local machine.

 Example:
 ```